wp-plugins/mywebtonet-performancestats/readme.txt

 You can easily determine the CPU performance allocated for your PHP web and MySQL backend servers with this plugin.
 The plugin does various calculations and string manipulations on your PHP webserver + some simple CPU tests on your MySQL backend server.
-Furthermore a sequence of MySQL insert,select,update and delete is performed in a seperate table.
+Furthermore a sequence of MySQL inserts,selects,updates and deletes are performed in a seperate table (we do not use your WordPress tables for this).
 After the test has run, the result will be displayed for you to evaluate.

 Generally speaking, the  faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
 This plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
-Use it as a simple performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.
+Use it as a performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.

-Share with your friends, let's start a competition :-)
+Share with your friends, let's start a competition and see who is the fastests :-)

 == Installation ==